Abundant Harvest Outreach Community Engagement (AHOM)

 Horizons at Foote advances educational equity through a robust academic and enrichment program that builds on long-term partnerships with families and communities to provide a joyful, safe, and inspiring learning environment that empowers students from New Haven Public Schools to thrive in an ever-changing world.
 The Fellow will work with a Horizons at Foote head teacher in a classroom of 16 students during a six-week summer academic and enrichment program to help and lead small group activities, and work with students on skill development and additional classroom needs.
 The Fellow may also rotate/float in classrooms, and support administrative tasks of the Executive Director as needed.

 Inspired Communities Inc. (ICI) is a non-profit community-based enrichment building organization that was founded in the Newhallville neighborhood of New Haven, CT) in 2019.
 Its mission to help create and build enrichment experiences that inspire and empower, while adding value to the neighborhood.
 Through its work, it seeks to impact every family that lives in Newhallville (and beyond) with ideas, solutions, information and possibilities.

-Placement 1: Data Collection–the Fellow will gain hands-on enrichment experiences working with children ages 6 to 12 to help collect, formulate and organize Newhallville Street data and use it as an historical innovation tool for the Newhallville Kids Cultural Museum.
+The Fellow will gain hands-on enrichment experiences working with children ages 6 to 12 to help collect, formulate and organize Newhallville Street data and use it as an historical innovation tool for the Kids Museum.
 This data will be used in the ICI project based on the history and culture of Newhallville streets, where most of ICI’s students live.
 The Fellow will assist with a summer showcase of project, and work to strengthen and support related social media efforts.

 Integrated Refugee & Immigrant Services (IRIS)